 Krokodil became a significant public health concern in Europe and Russia due to its highly destructive effects on the body, including tissue damage, skin ulcerations, and serious infections.
 The use of Krokodil is associated with numerous health risks and a high potential for addiction.
 It is crucial to note that the production and use of Krokodil are illegal and pose serious dangers to the individuals involved.
 Also, Krokodil is a Schedule I drug, which means it has no medical benefits and a high potential for abuse.

-How Is Krokodil Made and What Is it Made out of?
+How Is Krokodil Made and What Is It Made From?

 What Does a Krokodil Addiction Look Like?

-One of the most distinctive features of krokodil use is the severe skin damage it causes.
-The drug can lead to the development of dark, scaly, and unhealthy skin that looks like crocodile skin.
-This is where the drug gets its street name.
+One of the most distinctive features of Krokodil addiction is the severe skin damage it causes.
+The drug can cause dark, scaly, unhealthy patches of skin that resemble crocodile skin, often referred to as “desomorphine skin.”
 Krokodil use often results in the formation of painful ulcers and abscesses at the injection site.
-Due to the impurities in the drug, users may experience infections and tissue damage.
+Due to the impurities in the drug, users experience infections and tissue damage.

 Tissue Damage: Krokodil is well-known for causing serious tissue damage at the injection site.
 Users often develop visible and painful skin ulcers, which can lead to the appearance of scaly, greenish-black skin, resembling a crocodile's skin.